iocfinc/Udacity-Pytorch_Challenge/Challenge_logs.md

 print(use_cuda and torch.cuda.is_available())
 ```

 One thing that I was not able to solve is how to pull updates from cloned repo to Google Drive.
 I tried using the `!git fetch` command but that was not working for me.
 It did run but the file was not reflecting to the Google Drive folder.
-I had to remove the actual folder in Drive from the front end and update the Github repo *before* using `!git clone` again.
+I had to remove the actual folder in Drive from the front end and update the GitHub repo *before* using `!git clone` again.
 Its not ideal but its what works for now.

-So now that we have been able to setup Colab and clone our repositories to colab, we can now resume the Exercises for the Intro To PyTorch series.
+So now that we have been able to setup Colab and clone our repositories to Colab, we can now resume the Exercises for the Intro to PyTorch series.
 We are now at Part 5 which is about inference and validation.
 What we are going to do basically is study **overfitting** of a network and use a trained network to predict the outcome.
 First thing we have to discuss is **overfitting**.
 This is what happens when our model is actually trying to memorize the features of a data instead of trying to learn the general concept of the data set.
 The example given here is about studying in an exam.
-When you overfit, you study past quizes to the point that you already memorized the answers.
+When you overfit, you study past quizzes to the point that you already memorized the answers.
 The problem here is that you will not be able to adjust when the questions change in the exam because all you did was memorize.
 You can also be *underfitted* where you skimped through all the possible lessons and topics that might come out.
 While you will be able to figure out some answers you would not be able to get many of them correctly as you have not made any effort to relate all the facts into one cohesive knowledge.
 The best fit would then be when you are able to understand a topic in a way that you can explain the concept behind it.
 In terms of its features, you know how each are connected to one another.
 The same holds true for our model.
 We do not want it to memorize the input since it will not do well once we change our inputs from training to testing sets.
 We also want it to have layered connection so that it can actually make inferences based on the features and context given on each layer.
 Ideally, our model should be trained such that it is able to identify the features that matter for an object in order for it to relate the different features to come up with a probability distribution for classification.

 ```python
 # http://pytorch.org/